Travel Insurance and Advice for Visitors to Russia

 Safety Tips for Visitors to Russia

 Despite being a developed country, visitors and foreigners should not drink tap water in Russia as the tap water may cause diseases due to improper sanitation.
-Regular bathing with the water is not a cause for concern but you should use bottled water for drinking and for brushing your teeth.
-The water can be particularly high risk in St. Petersburg where the pipes are very old.
-In case of an incident, while traveling or living there, it’s important to make sure you have international medical insurance.
+Regular bathing with the water is not a cause for concern, but you should use bottled water for drinking and for brushing your teeth.
+The water can be particularly high risk in St. Petersburg, where the pipes are very old.
+In case of an incident while traveling or living there, it’s important to make sure you have international medical insurance.

 Vaccines Required and Necessary Medicines when Traveling to Russia

 All travelers to Russia should be up-to-date on routine vaccines such as MMR (measles-mumps-rubella), diphtheria-tetanus-pertussis, polio, flu, etc. Visit the Center for Disease Control website for current information.
-Travelers are encouraged to get the Hepatitis A shot due to a high risk of consuming contaminated food and water.
+Travelers are encouraged to get the Hepatitis A shot due to the high risk of consuming contaminated food and water.
 Hepatitis B is recommended if you plan on having sex or getting a tattoo or piercing.
 Many vaccine clinics offer Hepatitis A and B together in the same shot.
 The Japanese encephalitis vaccine is recommended if you plan to spend a lot of time outdoors in remote areas.
 Finally, travelers spending time outdoors or with animals should also get the rabies vaccine.

-Talk to your doctor about other issues you might encounter such as motion sickness and jet lag.
+Talk to your doctor about other issues you might encounter, such as motion sickness and jet lag.
 On long flights, be sure to walk around the cabin and drink plenty of fluids.
 It is also important for visitors to be aware that AIDS and other sexually transmitted diseases are on the rise in Russia.
 Many citizens are not educated when it comes to sexual health, so it’s vital to be proactively protected and educated yourself.

 Top Hospitals in Russia